mawenbao/gofeed/README.md

 ## Configuration Example
 See example_config.json.

-## Supported Regular Expressions
+## Supported Patterns
-Note that all the regular expressions are lazy by default.
+Note that all the regular expressions are lazy.

 *  {any}: match any character including newline
-*  {title}: title of feed entry, title is extracted in Feed.URL page
+*  {title}: title of feed entry, title is matched against the Feed.URL page
-*  {link}: hyper link of feed entry, link is extracted in Feed.URL page
+*  {link}: hyper link of feed entry, link is matched against the Feed.URL page
-*  {content}: full-text content of feed entry, content is extracted in the corresponding {link} page
+*  {content}: full-text content of feed entry, content is matched against the corresponding {link} page

 ## TODO